berouques/QuPID/README.md

 <sup>the only temperature controller with a heart</sup>

-It is a PID temperature regulator for ESP8266 with dual control: direct (rotary encoder and LED display), or via browser using WiFi.
+This code is for a PID temperature regulator built with ESP8266 microcontroller.

+>[!NOTE]
+>Information on flashing and compilation are on the very [bottom of the page](#flashing).

 ## What it was designed for

-Device maintains the heater temperature as close to the setpoint as possible.
-This code, without any modifications, was tested in:
+Device maintains the heater temperature as close to the setpoint as possible and is pretty universal.
+This code, without any modifications, was used for very different heaters:

-* repairing modern electronic devices
+* makeshift heating plate for soldering
-* chemical reactions
+* DIY heating mantle for chemical reactions
-* soldering electronic boards
-* work with special resins and molds
+* oven for special resins and molds
-* drying fruits and mushrooms at precisely controlled temperatures
+* dryer for fruits and mushrooms at precisely controlled temperatures

 >[!WARNING]
 >The device was originally created for personal use, so any flaws I didn't notice may show up if your usage pattern is different from mine.